OE-Heart/Assignments-of-Digital-Image-Processing/README.md

-## Assignments for Digital Images Processing
+## Assignments of Digital Image Processing

-This is my personal assignments for DIP class.
+This is my personal solutions for assignments of DIP course.